 Started in 2011 as National Plug In Day in the United States with the simple idea to hold simultaneous events across the country on the same day, by popular demand it was expanded to an entire week of events and changed the name to emphasize the thing we all want to do: drive electric.
 New Zealand participated in 2015 with one or two events but in 2016 it was expanded to over 20 New Zealand based events.
 So we decided to call it International Drive Electric week to more accurately represent its coverage and importance.

 Want to organize or help with an event?
 Go to the the New Zealand events page, or the international events page to see if there's one near you, then go to the volunteer page if you would like to offer your assistance.
+If you'd like to organise an event please contact us directly.
 Thank you!

 Contact us directly for national sponsorship opportunities.